-Just ensure to send the envelope of cash or check with an explanation gift.
+Just ensure you send the envelope with your cash or check enclosed with an explanation gift.

 The amount you spend also depends on your relationship with the recipients and if you are attending with a partner.
 Be sure to only spend what is right with your budget.

 Remember that money as a wedding gift is not to reimburse the recipients for the cost of their wedding.
 But rather an appreciation for inviting you.

 How to Give Cash or Check for A Wedding Gift

 If you are giving the check before the wedding, you should make it to the person you are closer to.

 On the flip side, use the married names to make it payable to both partners if you are giving the check on the wedding day or later on.

-You can also avoid all this issue by giving hard cash or gift cards for the wedding.
-It eliminates any room for errors while also remaining convenient for use anytime.
+You can also avoid all these issues by giving hard cash or gift cards for the wedding.
+It eliminates any room for errors, while also remaining convenient for use anytime.

 Wedding gifts can be a stressful subject.
 If you are looking for a practical and timeless option, either cash or check for wedding gifts are ideal.